-Stackable washer and dryer sets are an increasingly popular option available to washer and dryer owners everywhere is the ability to vertically stack their washer and dryer rather than arranging them side-by-side.
-With the invention and continuous improvement in quality and features for front-loading washers and dryers, this option has never been more available than it is now.
+Stackable washer and dryer sets are an increasingly popular option available to home owners.
+You can now vertically stack most front load washer and dryers rather than arranging them side-by-side.
 But what benefits can stacking offer, what do you need to create a stacked washer and dryer pair, and can any washing machine or dryer be stacked vertically?
 We’ll answer these questions and more in this helpful guide on stackable washers and dryers.